zack-bitcoin/chalang/opcodes.md

 90 stack_size ( -- Size )

-91 id2balance % ( ID -- Balance )

-92 pub2addr % ( Pub -- Addr )

-93 total_coins %( -- TotalCoins )
+91 total_coins %( -- TotalCoins )

-94 height %( -- Height )
+92 height %( -- Height )

-95 slash %( -- true/false) %if this is part of a solo_stop transaction, then return 0.
+93 slash %( -- true/false) %if this is part of a solo_stop transaction, then return 0.
          %If it is part of a slash transaction, return 1

-96 gas % ( -- X )
+94 gas % ( -- X )

-97 ram ( -- X ) tells how much space is left in ram.
+95 ram ( -- X ) tells how much space is left in ram.

-98 id2addr % ( ID -- Addr )
+96 id2addr % ( ID -- Addr )

+97 many_vars ( -- R ) how many more variables are defined

+98 many_funs ( -- F ) how many functions are there defined

-99 oracle % ( ID -- Result ) % reads a result from one of the completed oracles
+99 oracle ( -- R ) the root of the oracle trie from the previous block.

-100 many_vars ( -- R )
+100 id_of_caller ( -- ID ) the ID of the person who published the code on-chain

+%%%%100 questions ( -- H ) the root of the questions trie from the previous block.
+Used for crowdfunding the asking of questions. %%%% We don't need this because the oracle trie can be used to crowdfund the asking of questions.

-101 many_funs ( -- F )
+101 accounts ( -- A ) the root of the accounts trie from the previous block.

+102 channels ( -- C ) the root of the channels trie from the previous block.

+103 verify_merkle ( Root Proof Value -- Value true/false )

 # function opcodes